 Do Realtors Lie about Other Offers

 Being told that there is another offer on a house may reshape the buyers’ perspective of the property.
 They may walk away to avoid a bidding war, or increase the offer price and remove the condition to put themself in an unfavorable position.
-Some buyers may raise the concern on the ethics of the listing agent to invent a phantom offer or even a cooked offer.
+Some buyers may raise concerns about the ethics of the listing agent to invent a phantom offer or even a cooked offer.

 Do realtors lie about other offers?
-Does it worth making a fake offer?
+Is it worth making a fake offer?

-• RECO has requirements to notify the potential buyers how many offers are registered on a property, but not to disclose the amount and conditions of those offers.
+- RECO has requirements to notify potential buyers how many offers are registered on a property.

 But in the real world, everything could happen.
 This fake offer would not be an exception and the real estate agent can lie about other offers.